 A leadership showdown among Australia’s parliamentary opposition, prompted by divisions over an emissions trading scheme, has resulted in a very narrow (42 – 41) win for a man known for his scepticism on climate change.

-The move surprised many because Tony Abbott, dubbed the ‘mad monk’ by newspapers and websites for his socially conservative views, hasn’t polled well recently compared with the man he succeeded, Malcolm Turnbull, or against fellow leadership contender Joe Hockey.
+The move surprised many because Tony Abbott, dubbed the ‘mad monk’ by newspapers and websites for his socially conservative views, hasn’t polled well recently compared with the man he succeeded, Malcolm Turnbull, and fellow leadership contender Joe Hockey.
 Both have more moderate views on climate change than Abbott and would have allowed the representatives from the Liberal-National coalition to make a “conscience vote” on an ETS, instead of demanding they vote along party lines as is the norm in Australian politics.
+Read more

 Antarctic shielded by ozone hole – scientists